-While each of the Gospels contain much truth, and in many cases contain sayings of Jesus which are if not entirely authentic, are at least in the spirit of Truth, there is clearly an underlying agenda within much of these writings to lay claim to the notion Jesus of Nazareth is the exclusive Christ, which requires belief in him to inherit eternal life.
+While each of the four Gospels contain much truth, there is clearly an underlying agenda within much of these writings to lay claim to the notion Jesus of Nazareth is the exclusive Christ, which requires belief in him to inherit eternal life.
 One such scripture passage I find particularly suspect is from Mark 8:29.

 “But what about you? he asked.
 “Who do you say I am?”
 Peter answered, “You are the Christ.”

 This was not so much a question of Jesus as it was for those who wrote the Gospels and their audiences who asked the same question.
-Jesus, as an Enlightened One, would have never asked such a question, as it is irrelevant to Truth, which has nothing to do with the identity of an individual.
-Personal identity is a concern of ego, not Truth.
-The Gospel writers and their audiences’ concern to even address this question at all shows from the beginning, some of the Gospel writers and their audiences were not as much concerned with speaking and learning the Truth of the message Jesus was speaking, but more with defending beliefs and ideas about “who” Jesus supposedly was within the framework of their Jewish faith.
+Jesus, as an Enlightened One, would have never asked such a question, as it is irrelevant to truth, which has nothing to do with the identity of an individual.
+Personal identity is a concern of ego, not truth.
+The Gospel writers and their audiences’ concern to even address this question at all shows from the beginning, some of the Gospel writers and their audiences were not as much concerned with speaking and learning the truth of the message Jesus was speaking, but more with defending beliefs and ideas about “who” Jesus supposedly “was” within the framework of their Jewish faith.
 The two have absolutely nothing to do with each other.
 Unfortunately within modern Christianity, this has become completely distorted.
-Instead of the message being seen as a reflection of Truth, the theology of who Jesus supposedly “is” has become “the truth,” which is a complete misunderstanding of what Truth actually is.
+Instead of the message being seen as a reflection of truth, the theology and dogma of who Jesus supposedly “is” has become “the truth,” which is a complete misunderstanding of what truth actually is.
 Truth is knowing what is, which is not an idea, belief, or point of view.

 “You are my witnesses,” declares the Lord, “and my servant whom I have chosen… Before me no god was formed, nor will there be one after me.
 I, even I, am the Lord, and apart from me there is no savior.”